 Fat and Fabulous

 She was probably 100 pounds overweight but told a story that she has already lost about 30 pounds, had decreased her thyroid med dose by 1/3, and even had regression of ovarian cysts.
 These were fantastic changes and I praised her.
-She said she was fat and fabulous.
+She referred to herself as fat and fabulous.

 But the part that made her over step her boundaries was her statement that I shouldn’t lump all fat people as unhealthy and that all skinny people are healthy.
 After all, she was fat (her words not mine) and she is healthy.

 First of all, I didn’t; those words never spewed from my mouth nor will they ever.
 What I was discussing was how certain areas of the body have more or less affinity to store energy (insulin resistance), hence why people gain weight in the butt, gut, and thighs.
 It’s an area that is a lot less resistant to insulin than the liver or muscles.
 It’s an easy area to store excess energy.